algorandfoundation/algokit-cli/docs/features/localnet.md

 **Option 2: Automatically via kmd API**

-Needing to do this manual step every time you spin up a new development environment or reset your Sandbox is frustrating.
+Needing to do this manual step every time you spin up a new development environment or reset your LocalNet is frustrating.
 Instead, it's useful to have code that uses the Sandbox APIs to automatically retrieve the private key of the default account.
 The following `getSandboxDefaultAccount` function will help you achieve that.
 It's written in TypeScript, but the equivalent will work with [the Algorand SDK in other languages](https://developer.algorand.org/).

 ```typescript
 // account.ts